On this page

 The department is not in a position to provide emergency assistance or social support to victims of family violence.
 However, family violence victims are encouraged to seek professional assistance.

 Fact Sheet 38.
-Produced by the National Communications Branch, Department of Immigration and Citizenship, Canberra.
+Produced by the National Communications Branch, Department of Immigration and Border Protection, Canberra.